 Alongside banks, other lenders offer revolving credit facilities.
 Iwoca is one example of a new breed of businesses trying to muscle in on the working capital lending market.

 - Very useful for working capital.

-- Due diligence process is normally quick.
+- The due diligence process is normally quick.

-Overdrafts might be a good option if…
+Overdrafts or a business line of credit might be a good option if…

 - You need a short term working capital buffer on a regular basis.